edpichler/snippets.pichler.network/content/docs/docker/index.md

 # bookComments: false
 # bookSearchExclude: false
 ---
-# Docker is awesome
+# Containers (docker)
-There is something in containerization and virtualization that attracts me very much.
-I think it's the ultimate separation of concerns, the break down of complexity and declouping of system components.
+Containerization and virtualization is the ultimate separation of concerns.
+The breakdown of complexity and the de-coupling of the system components.

 ## Running a container exposing a port:
-Exposes the container 80 port as a local/host 8080:
+Exposes the container `80` port as a local/host `8080`:
  ```bash
  docker run -p 8080:80 edpichler/nginx
  ```